Khalistan movement: 2020s

-In 2021, the secessionist group, Sikhs for Justice (SFJ), began an unofficial, non binding, ongoing "referendum" regarding the potential creation of a Khalistan state which would include the entire states of Punjab, Haryana, and Himachal Pradesh, and several districts of other Indian states.
-Numerous referendum votes have been held in various locations including Australia, Canada, New Zealand, Italy, England, and the United States.
-Hundreds of thousands of Sikhs have partaken in these votes according to various news reports.
+In 2021, the secessionist group, Sikhs for Justice (SFJ), began an unofficial, non-binding, ongoing "referendum" regarding the potential creation of a Khalistan state, which would include the entire states of Punjab, Haryana, and Himachal Pradesh, and several districts of other Indian states.
+Numerous referendums have been held across Australia, Canada, New Zealand, Italy, England, and the United States.
+Hundreds of thousands of Sikhs have partaken in these votes, according to various news reports.

-During a Khalistan referendum vote held in Melbourne, Australia in January 2023, two separate brawls broke out between Khalistan supporters and pro-India demonstrators, leading to two people being injured and two Sikh men being arrested.
-Victoria Police issued statements afterwards: “During the fight, flag poles were used by several men as weapons which caused physical injuries to multiple victims in which two victims were treated at the scene by paramedics” and “As a result of each incident a 34-year-old man and a 39-year-old man were arrested, and each issued with a penalty notice for riotous behaviour.”
+During a Khalistan referendum vote held in Melbourne in January 2023, two separate brawls broke out between Khalistan supporters and pro-India demonstrators, leading to two people being injured and two Sikh men being arrested.
+Victoria Police issued statements afterwards: "During the fight, flag poles were used by several men as weapons which caused physical injuries to multiple victims in which two victims were treated at the scene by paramedics" and "As a result of each incident a 34-year-old man and a 39-year-old man were arrested, and each issued with a penalty notice for riotous behaviour."
 Australia's High Commissioner to India Barry O'Farrell condemned the incident.

 In February 2022, Deepak Punj, a Brampton radio host and a vocal critic of the Khalistan movement, was assaulted by three belligerent men who warned him "against speaking about Deep Sidhu and Khalistan".
 In a statement to The Globe and Mail, Punj claimed "one of them pulled a gun on me, and the other hit me on the head with a beer bottle".
-Brampton Mayor Patrick Brown condemned the attack, stating "no one in the media should face violence or intimidation."
-Peel Police subsequently launched an investigation.
+Brampton mayor Patrick Brown condemned the attack, stating, "No one in the media should face violence or intimidation."
+Peel police subsequently launched an investigation.

-In August 2022, Amritpal Singh, a self styled radical Indian preacher, came to prominence after being appointed as the head of Waris Punjab De (a Sikh political organisation which lent support to pro-Khalistan figures and groups) immediately after Deep Sidhu's death (a succession described as illegitimate by the relatives and some associates of Sidhu).
+In August 2022, Amritpal Singh, a self-styled radical Indian preacher, came to prominence after being appointed as the head of Waris Punjab De (a Sikh political organisation that lent support to pro-Khalistan figures and groups) immediately after Deep Sidhu's death (a succession described as illegitimate by the relatives and some associates of Sidhu).
 He subsequently embarked on a campaign and numerous preaching tours advocating for the creation of Khalistan and for Sikhs to receive baptism, imbibe religious austerities, and to shun drugs and other vices.
 He glorified the use of violence and weapons during public events.
 On 18 March 2023, Indian authorities initiated a crackdown on Waris Punjab De, alleging the organisation's involvement in attempted murder, attacks on police personnel, and spreading disharmony in Punjab.
 An extensive manhunt for Singh ensued, who absconded and managed to evade police capture for 35 days.
 He was arrested on 23 April 2023.